Node Profiles of Symmetric Digital Search Trees: Concentration Properties: The Variance of the External Profile

 leads to the differential-functional equation

-with $\tilde{M}_{0,2}(z)=e^{-z}$.
+with $\tilde{M}_{0,2}(z)= e^{-z}$.

 Since the variance is expected to be of the same order as the mean (notably when both tend to infinity), there is a cancellation between the dominant term in the asymptotic expansion for $\nu_{n,k}$ and that for $\mu_{n,k}^2$.
-Such a cancellation of dominant terms can be incorporated in the Poissonized variance (as in \cite{FuHwZa,HwFuZa}):
+Such a cancellation of dominant terms can be more easily manipulated by considering the Poissonized variance (as in \cite{FuHwZa,HwFuZa}):

 which itself also satisfies, after a straightforward calculation,